spyder-ide/spyder/README.md

   and PyQt5.
 * **Chardet**: Character encoding auto-detection in Python.
 * **Numpydoc**: Used by Jedi to get return types for functions with Numpydoc docstrings.
+* **Cloudpickle**: Serialize variables in the IPython kernel to send them to Spyder.

 ### Optional dependencies